-Evidence indicates that SB 5002 would likely result in some drivers becoming aware of a 0.05% per se BAC, which would result in some drivers modifying alcohol-impaired driving behavior and some reduction in alcohol-impaired driving crashes and fatalities.
-The impacts on equity are unclear.
+Evidence indicates that SB 5002 may result in some drivers becoming aware of a 0.05% per se BAC, which would likely result in some drivers modifying alcohol-impaired driving behaviors and some reduction in alcohol-impaired driving crashes and fatalities.
+There is unclear evidence how provisions may impact equity.